awakesecurity/language-ninja/README.md

 ## Parsing

+Originally, `language-ninja` used the Ninja lexer/parser from Neil Mitchell's `shake` project.
+However, we now use a `megaparsec`-based lexer and a highly modified version of the old parser.
+There is still work to be done on improving the diagnostic data and pretty-printability of the AST from this parser.
-The lexer/parser that `language-ninja` currently uses is from Neil Mitchell's `shake` project.
-It is optimized for performance, but is not obviously correct and does not have very good diagnostics, so there are plans to move to a `megaparsec`-based parser.
-This would also allow for the addition of location information to the parsed AST.
-In my view, it is very important that a parser output an AST that can be pretty-printed exactly to same sequence of bytes that were in the parsed file, as this makes testing and diagnostics much easier to write.
+In my view, it is very important that a parser output an AST that can be pretty-printed exactly to same sequence of bytes that were in the parsed file, as this makes tests and diagnostics much easier to write.

 ## Pretty-printing